nbekenov/ud_1_postgres_python_datapipeline/README.md

 ```

 ## Running the tests
-Run test.sql to confirm your records were successfully inserted into each table.
+Run test.py to confirm your records were successfully inserted into each table.

 ## Data model
 Data model is represnted in star schema  which consists of